drrobotk/drrobotk.github.io/aboutme.md

 <p align="center"><img src="/assets/img/neurodiversity.png" alt="isolated" width="200"/></p>

-I am a Data Scientist with an MSci in Mathematics, with First Class Honours, and a PhD in Applied Mathematics and Theoretical Physics, and as such I have a lot of analytical experience including theoretical and applied techniques in mathematics, statistical and numerical methods.
+I am a Data Scientist with an extensive background in mathematics, and as such I have a lot of analytical experience including theoretical and applied techniques in mathematics, statistical and numerical methods.

 <p align="center"><img src="/assets/img/tp.jpeg" alt="isolated" width="350"/></p>